Is Runna Free? An Honest Review From a Long-Time Runner

-If you’ve spent any time around the running world lately, whether that’s scrolling Strava, watching YouTube, or just chatting at your local parkrun, you’ve probably come across Runna.
-It’s one of those apps that seems to have appeared everywhere, and naturally, the same question keeps coming up:
+If you've spent any time around the running world lately, scrolling Instagram, watching YouTube, or chatting at your local parkrun, you've probably come across Runna.
+It's one of those apps that seems to have appeared everywhere, and naturally, the same question keeps coming up:

 Is Runna actually free?